British PM says Putin no longer backs Syria's Assad

 Syria said on Tuesday it had tried to make arrangements through the U.N. monitors for evacuations from Homs and blamed rebel fighters for obstructing those efforts and accused them of using civilians as human shields.

-But Nidal blamed security forces, who he said opened fire on a Red Crescent vehicle as it tried to ferry people out of the centre of the city.
+But Nidal blamed security forces, who he said opened fire on a Red Crescent vehicle as it tried to ferry people out of the center of the city.

 Activists said violence flared across the country on Tuesday and state media said rebels blew up two oil pipelines.